Porta/poxy_client/README.md

 ### Executable

-In the /lib folder of the distribution, there's a file named {file:bin/poxyd.rb poxyd.rb} which you can run from the commandline.
+In the /lib folder of the distribution, there's a file named [poxyd.rb](bin/poxyd.rb) which you can run from the commandline.

-It requires a mandatory config file (included in the distribution you'll find a sample one, here {file:poxy.conf ./poxy.conf}).
+It requires a mandatory config file (included in the distribution you'll find a sample one, here [poxy.conf](./poxy.conf).

 You can use that as a start (it points to a test endpoint in the poxy api).